CMS Citation for Nonfiction Writers: Use IMDB for Film Citations

 Tips for Consistent Quality Writing

 There's a problem with doing something well: Once is rarely enough.
-When you do something well, two things can happen: Other people begin to expect more of you, and You begin to expect more of yourself For a writer, this can be great.
-A well-done piece deserves the admiration it receives, and you [...]
+When you do something (like producing quality writing) well, two things can happen: Other people begin to expect more of you, and You begin to expect more of yourself For a writer, this can be great.
+A well-done piece deserves the admiration it receives, and [...]